alx741/vim-hindent/README.md

 Haskell source file, but you can use the `:Hindent` command at any time to format the current file.

+To apply *hindent* on a range, either write the range manually or visually select the desired code and then invoke `:Hindent`.

 Use `:HindentEnable`, `:HindentDisable`, `:HindentToggle` to enable, disable, or toggle running `hindent` on save.